bmurrtech/IT_research/test_knowledge/s1_sales_appl.md

 - [x] Automation

 __With regards to Zero-Day threats, which statement is correct?__
-- [ ] X All of the above
+- [ ] All of the above
 - [ ] SentinelOne uses Sandboxing to contain Zero-Day threats
 - [ ] SentinelOne uses WatchTower to detect and stop Zero-Day threats
-- [ ] SentinelOne leverages pre-execution AI to detect zero-day threats in real time
+- [x] SentinelOne leverages pre-execution AI to detect zero-day threats in real time

 __What are SentinelOne Key Differentiators?
 (Select all that apply)__
 - [x] Best-in-Class Response